NANHAI CITY, China

-The municipality of Nanhai is a high technology area and is under consideration as an observer city.
 China’s participation is coordinated by the National Smart City Joint Lab (NSCJL), founded by the Chinese Society for Urban Studies (CSUS) in order to create a strongly networked body focused on supporting a development-oriented smart cities agenda across China.
-NSCJL cooperates closely with numerous cities in China, such as Shenyang, Nanhai (Foshan), and Hefei, which this way is connected with and takes inspiration from URBiNAT’s notions of NBS and promoting Healthy corridors.
+NSCJL cooperates closely with numerous cities in China, such as Shenyang, Nanhai (Foshan), and Hefei, that are connected with and get inspiration from URBiNAT’s notions of NBS, Healthy corridors, Living labs, and co-creation.

 NSCJL, in effect, serves as the leading think-tank and de facto promoter of revamping traditional urban planning procedures across China with the help of science, research, and innovation with a focus on smart city development and NBS.
 On this basis, it underpins the development of participatory tools to engage citizens in identifying and addressing those issues that are central to the local context, in support of social well-being.
 Challenges acted on by the NSCJL include uncontrolled urbanization, inefficient transportation, congestion and pollution, management of water resources, shifting to sustainable energy and food supplies, and addressing social fragmentation and exclusion in search of social harmony.